 Other long-term employee benefits:

-Incentive Plans: The Company has a scheme of Incentives to employees which is fully expensed in the Statement of Profit & Loss in the respective periods.
+Incentive Plans: The Company has a scheme of Incentives to employees which is fully expensed in the Statement of Profit and Loss in the respective periods.
 The Scheme rewards its employees based on the achievement of key performance indicators and profitability, as prescribed in the scheme.

 Description of share-based payment arrangements Employee stock grant scheme - equity settled